Kolmogorov-Arnold Fourier Networks: Experiments

-We conducted 8 function approximation and 4 PDE solving\cite{phy,han2018solving} tasks, addressing varying complexities, dimensions, and nonlinearities.
-For function approximation and PDE tasks, we trained models with hidden layer sizes ranging from 8 to 512 for up to 1000 epochs.
-More detailed experimental settings are detailed in Appendix ~\ref{appendixE}.
+\textbf{Experimental setup.} We conduct 8 function approximation and 4 PDE solving \citep{phy,han2018solving} tasks, addressing varying complexities, dimensions, and nonlinearities.
+For function approximation and PDE tasks, we train models with hidden layer sizes ranging from 8 to 512 for up to 1000 epochs.